junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean lets him go.
 "And you say he's on top of the mountain in a snow storm like this one?"

 "*He*?"
-Hector flattens his wrinkled clothes, laughing, "Yeah, sure, on the highest top, standing by a big pile of fire with cooked human meat, dancing with other female yetis!"
+Hector flattens his wrinkled clothes, laughing, "Yeah, sure, on the highest top, standing by a big pile of fire with cooked human meat, dancing with other lady yetis!"
 The group of tourists burst into a huge outburst of laughter.

 Dean turns around, walking straight towards the door.